Labor market experts: Nope, jobs numbers aren't "phony" or "a hoax"

 The raw data actually comes from two monthly surveys, a survey of around 60,000 households and another one of 600,000 workplaces, Groshen said.
 "These companies that report to us have been chosen to be representative geographically and by industry of all the employers in the country," she said.

 The household survey, called the Current Population Survey and conducted in conjunction with the U.S. Census Bureau, is similarly exhaustive.
-Households that are chosen are surveyed over a four-year period, after which they cycle off the survey for eight years, then return for a second four-year participation period.
+Households that are chosen are surveyed over a four-month period, after which they cycle off the survey for eight months, then return for a second four-month participation period.
 Like the employer survey, Groshen said that the BLS works to get a representative sample of Americans.
 Participants start off getting a visit from a Census worker for an in-person interview, and surveyors follow up using contact info the respondents provide.

 Skeptics argue that the topline unemployment figure doesn't capture a full picture of out-of-work Americans.